gtrxAC/predeftool/README.md

 # predeftool
 Work-in-progress tool for bulk extracting preinstalled content from Nokia firmware packages.

-The ultimate goal is to create a massive repository of preinstalled games, apps, and themes found on various Nokia phones.
+This collection of scripts is used to create [predefrepo](http://www.romphonix.org/dumbphone-repo/predefrepo%20(Preloaded%20content)/), a repository of preinstalled games, apps, and themes found on various Nokia phones.

 ## Status
 * In theory, most GSM S40v2 (DCT4 platform) phones should be supported, but newer phones use a .NET based installer EXE with a different file structure, which are incompatible.